-Our corporate affairs are governed by our articles of continuance and by-laws and the provisions of the Canada Business Corporations Act, or CBCA.
+Our corporate affairs are governed by our articles and by-laws and the provisions of the Canada Business Corporations Act, or CBCA.
 The CBCA differs from the various state laws applicable to U.S. corporations and their shareholders.
-The following table provides a summary of the material differences between the provisions of the CBCA and the Delaware General Corporation Law, or DGCL, taking into account certain specific provisions in our amended Articles that will be in effect upon the closing of this offering and our by-laws.
+The following table provides a summary of the material differences between the provisions of the CBCA and the Delaware General Corporation Law, or DGCL, taking into account certain specific provisions in our amended articles and our by-laws that will be in effect upon the closing of this offering.